getgauge/taiko/README.md

     ✔ Clicked element containing text "Google Search" ✔ Browser closed

 By default Taiko runs the script in headless mode, that means it does not launch a browser window.
-This makes it easy to run Taiko in containers a.k.a Docker.
+This makes it easy to run Taiko in containers (ex.
+Docker).
 To view the browser when the script executes use

     $ taiko googlesearch.js --observe